Skip to content

 ```

-Specifies the id of the request.
-The default value is req-general.
+Specifies the unique identifier of the request.
 This is useful when we want to store the response in localStorage and use it in other blocks or notes.

 ```req